16 Public Relations

 The PRSA definition of public relations uses the plural noun publics instead of the singular public.
 PR professionals craft targeted messages to multiple groups and often have different goals and strategies for effectively communicating with each group.

-In the interactive presentation below, you can consider the various publics that a university PR staff might target in its communication plans.
+As an example, the interactive presentation below examines the various publics that a university PR staff might target in its communication plans.

 A GOOD EXAMPLE